 MP for Romford

-He has declared 14 financial interests, including six entries for donations and other support to activities as an MP, five entries for visits outside the UK, two for miscellaneous items, and one for gifts, benefits and hospitality from UK sources.
+Declared financial interests include donations and other support for MP activities, visits outside the UK, and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026